Ottawa Senators: Downtown arena proposal

 In 2015, the National Capital Commission (NCC) put out a request for proposals to redevelop the LeBreton Flats area in downtown Ottawa, a longtime vacant former industrial area.
 In 2016, the NCC settled on the proposal presented by Senators owner Eugene Melnyk and the RendezVous LeBreton Group partnership with Trinity Developments.
 The proposal included housing units, park space, a recreation facility, a library and a new arena for the Ottawa Senators.

 The plan to build a new arena downtown came apart in late 2018 after it was revealed that the Senators were suing Trinity for CA$700 million in damages.
-Trinity was developing a site adjacent to the LeBreton Flats site and the Senators felt this was inappropriate competition.
+Trinity was developing a site adjacent to the LeBreton Flats site, and the Senators felt this was inappropriate competition.
 Trinity responded with a CA$1 billion lawsuit, accusing the Senators of being unwilling to contribute any money to the project.
 The NCC announced the cancellation of the partnership's bid to develop the site but gave the sides an extension when the two parties agreed to mediation.
 On February 27, 2019, it was announced that mediation between the parties had failed to come to an agreement and that the NCC would explore other options for the site's redevelopment.

 The NCC resumed the process to redevelop the overall site, reserving the site of the arena and asking for preliminary bids on the arena site separately.
 After a February 2022 deadline to submit bids, the NCC announced that it had received several bids for the site.
 Local media speculated that the Senators were actively pursuing a bid, authorized by Melnyk shortly before his death.
 On June 23, 2022, the NCC announced that the Senators proposal had been chosen for the site, with a lease agreement expected to be put in place by autumn of 2023.
 In related business, the outstanding lawsuits around the previous LeBreton bid were settled out of court in December 2022.

+In 2024, the Senators stated that it would be "several years" before construction would start.
+The Senators under Andlauer reviewed other possibilities before concluding that they would like to instead purchase the site, and possibly expand the site they could develop as an entertainment destination.
+In September 2024, the Senators and the NCC agreed to expand the site to 10 acre from 6 acres, but the purchase has not been concluded.
+A land sale agreement, for LeBreton Flats, was signed in August 2025 with the NCC.